learningdebunked/GenAILearning/README.md

 Governance: Models need data , instead of moving data to models , to ensure security move models to where data resides to ensure security

+**LLM APP Project Lifecycle**

+     **Define the use case and the scope**
+          1) create personalized product descriptions
+          2) summarize transcripts
+          3) extract answers from documents
+          4) create compelling characters for a video game
+          5) to train a computer vision system to recognize particlar objects

+     **determine what proprietary data you will use to customize or contextualize the model effectively** **Selecting  the right LLM **
+          **Hosted LLMs **
+               a) BARD
+               b) Chat GPT
+          **Open source LLMs **
+               a) LLama

+          The parameters in a language model refer to the trainable variables.
+More parameters mean more knowledge is part of the model out of the box, but bigger isn’t always better.
+          Smaller LLMs have fewer parameters and thus consume less compute resources and are faster to fine-tune and deploy.

+           LLMs  have a higher number of parameters (typically 10 billion or more) and can learn more nuanced language patterns, and provide more accurate and contextually relevant outputs for a wider range of scenarios.
+           For example, with only 117 million parameters, GPT-2 is a good choice for a narrow set of tasks such as language completion and summarization.
+With 175 billion parameters, GPT-3 is            better for complex tasks, such as translating text and generating dialogue.

+**How can you adapt LLMs to your use cases?**

+1) Prompt Engineering
+          a) Text prompts to LLMs to generate the responses
+          b) Prompt engineering is the practice of crafting inputs to shape the output of a language model and achieve a desired result
+          c) Prompt Engineering Techniques
+                  1) Zero-shot -- Zero-shot prompting is the default; you simply issue a question and rely on the LLM’s pretrained information to answer it.
+                  2) one - shot -- You include an example of the desired output to help the model understand the desired output
+                  3) Few - shot -- multiple examples to more clearly teach LLMs the desired output structure and language

+3)
+4) In context learning AKA ICL -- allows the LLM to dynamically update its understanding during a conversation
+             a)  in-context learning (ICL) involves training a language model with a data set that aligns with the desired context or domain.
+             b) ICL allows users to give context to the model using private data, enhancing its performance in specific domains
+6) Retrieval augmented generation ( RAG ) -- combines retrieval and generation models to surface new relevant data as part  of a prompt

+          RAG leverages a pretrained language model in conjunction with a large-scale vector search system to enhance the content-generation process.
+8) Fine tuning
+9) Re-inforcement learning from human feedback ( RLHF) -- Fine tune models in real time by providing feedback from human evaluators

 history :

 What is classification?